sokratis12GR/Curio-Tracker/README.md

 ## Download the ZIP of this repository by clicking the green "<> Code" btn:
 <img width="401" height="398" alt="image" src="https://github.com/user-attachments/assets/1ca3d770-fe6e-4880-9974-d1f71db2663a" />

-Once downloaded, extract in a folder of proference, to continue follow the next steps.
+Once downloaded, extract in a folder of preference, to continue follow the next steps.

 ## Python
 This program runs on python, you will need to have it on your system, you can get it via the following link: https://www.python.org/downloads/